Get a Quote

 1. Understand Arizona’s Work Comp Laws

-It’s important to keep in mind that you must comply with the laws of the state in which your employees work, even if your business operates in Arizona.
+Additionally, remember that you must adhere to the workers' compensation laws of the state where your employees work, even if your business operates out of Arizona.

 2. Get Workers’ Compensation Rates in Arizona

-Fortunately, Arizona’s workers’ comp insurance rates are relatively low compared to the national average.
-The premium depends on a few factors, including the nature of your business (your assigned class code), your annual payroll, and claims history.
+Arizona's workers' compensation insurance rates are relatively low compared to the national average, which is beneficial for small business owners.
+The premium you pay depends on several factors, including your business's nature (class code), annual payroll, and claims history.

 3. Find Workers’ Compensation Insurance Carriers in Arizona

-Arizona has a private market, which means you can purchase workers’ comp insurance from any carrier or agency licensed to write in Arizona.
-There’s also a state fund, located in Phoenix, which competes with Arizona’s private insurance carriers.
+Arizona operates a private market for workers' compensation insurance.
+This means you can purchase coverage from any carrier or agency licensed to write policies in the state.
+Additionally, Arizona has a state fund located in Phoenix, which competes with private carriers to provide workers' compensation insurance.

-Working with a trusted agent will ensure you’re in compliance with Arizona’s laws.
-Get a free quote from us today, or contact the National Council on Compensation Insurance (NCCI), which will place you with a carrier through Arizona’s assigned risk pool.
+Working with a trusted insurance agent can ensure you comply with Arizona's laws.
+You can get a free quote from various agents or contact the National Council on Compensation Insurance (NCCI), which can place you with a carrier through Arizona’s assigned risk pool if needed.

 4. Buy Workers’ Compensation Insurance in Arizona